WazeDev/WME-Place-Harmonizer/README.txt

-Place Locker (SE version) BETA documentation;
+Place Harmonizer documentation;
-developed by vtpearce and bmtg;
+developed by bmtg, vtpearce;
 comments for this version to: bmtg (PM), bmtg_4 (Slack DM)

 Description: